SC-Develop/SCD-ImgServer/README.md

 port=12345
 rootpath=./
 ```
-Set server port, and image server root path, and save
+Set server port, and image server root path, and save.<br>

-All images folder tree, will be created ubnde this root path.
+All images folder tree, will be created ubnde this root path.<br>

-Now you can kill and restart server to realod new settings.
+Now you can kill and restart server to realod new settings.<br>

-You can start server from cli
+You can start server from cli:

 ```
 ~/bin$ ./scdimssrver
 ```
-You should see somthing like as:
+You should see something like as:
 ```
 SC-Develop Image Server v1.0
 Copyright (c) 2019 (MIT) Ing.
 Salvatore Cerami - dev.salvatore.cerami@gmail.com